hrajchert/mddoc/docs/comment_programming.md

 #### refs > src
 The source file that is being referenced.

-# question, do I neeed to add something more than type to distinguish if the reference is only a named reference pointer? not the definition itself
+Do I neeed to add something more than type to distinguish if the reference is only a named reference pointer? not the definition itself
+{: .question}

 The definition itself can/must be like a normal ref with a name on it.
 The other one should have like a status, if it was found or not, diferent of the status of the reference itself.
 The status of the reference itself is to see if the reference is outdated or not, in this case (maybe using the same field or not), the status should represent if the pointer was found or not.
 It should be something similar to a two pass.
+{: .answer}

 Algo me dice que tengo que probar si puedo guardar la referencia al jsonml para que despues sea mas facil el remplazo, pero hacerlo de una manera que no se guarde en la metadata.
 Por ejemplo cuando busco las referencias, generar de alguna manera un hash table con key igual al hash de la referencia o algo y value igual al jsonml, para luego hacer un facil remplazo.
 El hash este deberia ser un poco distinto, porque no deberia haber colisiones.
 Tal vez mas que hash, hacer un src:line
-#### refs > type
+#### refs > directive
-For now, include or reference, indicates if this a reference that should be replaced in code, or just a reference, so that you can "tie" code with documentation.
+It gives semantics to the reference, why are we refering to this code, is this a warning? a todo? do we want to include it? etc...
+It will tell the rest of the library and tools how to render the ref, or how to treat it (in a tool).

 #### refs > ref